zarini/android-trie-search-sample/README.md

 # AndroidTrieSearchSample
-This is a sample app that is show list of person data and search with `Trie` algorithm, mvvm (clean) architecture and jetpack compose
+This is a sample application that shows a list of person and you can search with `Trie` algorithm, mvvm (clean) architecture and jetpack compose